-Kelheim is a small town located at the eastern end of the Altmühltal Nature Park.
+Kelheim is a small town in central Bavaria located between Regensburg and Ingolstadt at the eastern end of the Altmühltal Nature Park.
 Habitation in this important strategic area can be traced back to beyond the Bronze Age.

 The town itself has a small but attractive historic centre which is overlooked by the large Befreiungshalle ('Liberation Hall') monument on the Michelsberg hill above the town.